lw-a/laravel-blog/README.md

 # Laravel Posts

-This is a posting app to practice features of the Laravel framework.
+This is a posting app created to practice features of the Laravel framework.

 For Example:
 - Routing Requests